plxtra/plxtra.github.io/src/content/docs/api/index.md

 ## Enterprise Partners

 Used by enterprise partners to access data and trading.
-They differ from the [Front end](#front-end) APIs in bypassing [User Authorisation](/architecture/functionalities/user-authorisation/).
+They differ from the [Front end](#front-end) APIs in bypassing [authority](/architecture/functionalities/authority/) checks.

 * [Market Reports](/market-reports-api/): Used for retrieving market reference data, such as trade history, charting records, and news bodies.
 * [FIX](/fix-api/): FIX protocol connectivity for both market data feeds and order and execution feeds.